 Bereavement is difficult in any situation but current circumstances are making it even harder, as people have less access to their usual support networks, sometimes haven’t had the chance to say goodbye to loved ones, and are unable to observe some of the cultural practices and traditions that normally help us deal with death.
 As a staff member supporting people at the end of life, you may notice feelings of your own being stirred up, reminding you of past losses or causing you to worry about losing the people you love.

 To help you provide the best possible support to people at the end of life, NHS Education for Scotland (NES) and Support Around Dying (SAD) have put together a set of resources for staff working across all health and social care settings.
-In particular, NES are hosting a new monthly programme of webinars, each focusing on a different bereavement-related topic.
-You’ll find information on how to register for these seminars here: Bereavement webinar series.
+In particular, NES have hosted a monthly programme of webinars, each focusing on a different bereavement-related topic.
+To access these webinars follow this link: support around death.

 NES have also developed a resource for staff, teams and managers who have experienced the death of a colleague during the COVID-19 pandemic.
 You can find this resource here: Experiencing the death of a colleague and a print-friendly version here.